hardikpatel29/cloudops-interview-questions/aws-scp.md

 # 🚧 AWS Control Tower - Service Control Policies (SCPs)

-This repository provides a collection of production-ready **Service Control Policies (SCPs)** for securing and governing AWS Organizations managed by **AWS Control Tower**.
-SCPs are **deny-based**, meaning they do not grant permissions but restrict actions that IAM users and roles can perform in child accounts.

 ## 📘 What are SCPs?

 - **SCPs ≠ IAM policies**: SCPs limit what permissions **can be granted** by IAM.